LedgerDomain/did-webplus/did-webplus/wasm/README.md

 ### Build and Run the Example Web Page

 Note that the test VDR and VDG MUST be running in order for this example to work.
 See above for instructions.

-Ensure the wasm package has been built:
+From this directory (the did-webplus-wasm crate directory, which is `did-webplus/did-webplus/wasm`), ensure the wasm package has been built:

     wasm-pack build --target web --all-features